upbound/docs/content/core-concepts/python/inputs-outputs.md

 ```

 Most functions reference the observed composite resource (XR) to produce
-composed resources, most commonly managed resources (MRs).
-In Python, the
+composed resources, typically managed resources (MRs).
+In Python, you can find the
-observed XR can be found in `req.observed.composite.resource`.
+observed XR in `req.observed.composite.resource`.

-When you generate an embedded function with `up function generate`, a Python
+When you generate an embedded function with `up function generate`, the command
-library is generated that includes type definitions based on your XRDs.
+creates a Python library that includes type definitions based on your XRDs.
 You can
 convert the observed XR to its Python type as follows:

 ```python